Giusy Ferreri

-Giusy Ferreri ([ˈdʒuːzi ferˈrɛːri]; born Giuseppa Gaetana Ferreri on 17 April 1979) is an Italian singer and songwriter.
+Giuseppa Gaetana "Giusy" Ferreri ([ˈdʒuːzi ferˈrɛːri]; born 17 April 1979) is an Italian singer and songwriter.
 In 2008, she took part at the first Italian edition of the talent show X Factor, coming in second place.

-She topped the Italian Singles Chart 5 times, with the singles "Non ti scordar mai di me", "Novembre", diamond certified collaboration "Roma-Bangkok" with Baby K, "Amore e Capoeira" and "Jambo", both with Tagaki and Ketra.
+She topped the Italian Singles Chart 5 times, with the singles "Non ti scordar mai di me", "Novembre", diamond certified collaboration "Roma-Bangkok" with Baby K, "Amore e capoeira" and "Jambo", both with Takagi & Ketra.
 She spent a total of 48 weeks at number one in the country, beating the previous record owned by Madonna (38 weeks).

 Ferreri has sold over 2.8 million copies worldwide to-date.

 She has collaborated with many notable Italian singers, including Ornella Vanoni, Claudio Baglioni, Ron, Tiziano Ferro, J-Ax, Ermal Meta and Giuliano Sangiorgi.

 Career

-In June 2008, Sony BMG Italy released the debut EP by Ferreri, which includes her first single "Non ti Scordar mai di me" written by Italian pop singer Tiziano Ferro, and five covers of classic songs from the 1960s and 1970s.
+In June 2008, Sony BMG Italy released the debut EP by Ferreri, which includes her first single "Non ti scordar mai di me" written by Italian pop singer Tiziano Ferro, and five covers of classic songs from the 1960s and 1970s.
 The single held the number one position of the Italian singles chart for fifteen consecutive weeks, becoming one of the most successful tracks ever on that chart.
 The album debuted at the top spot of the Italian album chart and stayed there for eleven consecutive weeks.
 It went on to be certified 4× platinum denoting over 314,000 copies shipped.